Chapter 5:

 I made my way from the outpost to the blacksmith.

-It wasn’t too far, lots of the businesses like apothecaries or gear stores are close to the outpost.
+It wasn’t too far.
+Lots of businesses are close to the outpost, such as apothecaries and gear shops.

 Doesn't take a genius to know why they’re stationed so close.
 Adventurers need those supplies.

-Ralph gave me a tour of the town before, introduced me to a few of the folks around here as well.
+Ralph gave me a tour of the town before and introduced me to a few of the folks around here.

-Quite the small community.
+Quite a small community.
 Excluding adventurers, there can't be more than a few hundred people.

-With money on hand from the goblin request, piled up with the chump change from doing the odd slime exterminating side gig.
-I can finally afford to splurge a little.
+With the money from the goblin request on hand, piled up with the chump change from doing the odd slime exterminating side gig, I can finally afford to splurge a little.

-Two minutes down the road, I entered the first shop.
+Two minutes down the road, I enter the first shop.

-Several shelves and tables were full of weapons and armor straight out of a typical fantasy blacksmith’s.
+Several shelves and tables full of weapons and armor straight out of a typical fantasy blacksmith’s, arranged in no particular order:

-A metal helm next to a pair of leather boots, a shield besides a halberd, chainmail next to a quiver of arrows.
+A metal helm next to a pair of leather boots, a shield beside a halberd, chainmail next to a quiver of arrows.

-Despite the number of bizarre combinations, the goods were all neatly in place.
+Despite the number of bizarre combinations, the goods are all neatly in place.
 Not a single item was haphazardly thrown or crammed into a space.

 Ignoring the displays, I stride over to a man polishing a sword.

-I made my presence known to the owner, “Excuse me?”
+I make my presence known to the owner.
+“Excuse me?”

-The owner, Garv, a stout man with impressive arm musculature, looks up.
+The owner, Garv, looks up.
+He is a stout man with impressively muscular arms.

 Same can’t be said for the beer belly and his badly shaved whiskers.